 It may be desirable to align history metadata with a given page boundary (multiple of a power of two), such as 4096 bytes on Linux systems.
 To achieve this, all history metadata will have unused padding bytes following its contents to fill out to the page boundary.
 At the expense of unused space on the backing store (on the order of one-half page per revision, plus a partial page with the onion history header, plus – in the case of a single HDF5+onion file – a partial page between HDF5 and onion data), this alignment can improve I/O performance on some systems, especially when involving direct I/O.

-Page Buffering

-As an advanced design consideration, including some form of page buffering may be desirable to reduce latency between the user and the backing store.

-This will likely be implemented as a separate "module" within the VFL, to be utilized freely by any VFD which may benefit (such as an optimized S3 VFD).

-This will not be addressed in the initial version of the Onion VFD.

 Implementation Details

 We will proceed with the following assumptions: